Konrad Heiden: Life

 In Zürich, Heiden published his book Birth of the Third Reich in 1934.
 He, together with other emigrants like Albert Einstein, Heinrich Mann and Thomas Mann struggled for the liberation of Carl von Ossietzky imprisoned at Esterwegen concentration camp and began a campaign for awarding him the 1935 Nobel Peace Prize.
 Upon his flight to France, he worked as editor in chief of the German-language exile magazine Das Neue Tage-Buch published by Leopold Schwarzschild.
 In 1937, his German citizenship was withdrawn and his property confiscated.

 Upon the outbreak of World War II, Heiden was at first interned by the French authorities.
 During the German occupation of France in 1940, he managed to escape to the United States via Lisbon with the help of Varian Fry and the International Rescue Committee.
 He arrived in New York City in late October.
 In 1944, Heiden published his highly successful biography Der Führer – Hitler's Rise to Power, released by Houghton Mifflin and reprinted by both the US Book of the Month Club and the UK Left Book Club.
 In the same year, he identified Matvei Golovinski as an author of the Protocols of the Elders of Zion.

 After the war, Heiden travelled back to West Germany from December 1951 to May 1952.
 He published several articles and contributions in Süddeutscher Rundfunk and Radio Bremen broadcasts and continued to write for Life magazine.
 He finally received US citizenship.

 Heiden's last years were affected by deteriorating Parkinson's disease.
-He died at the Beth Abraham Hospital in New York City on 18 June 1966, having resided in the United States for 26 years after fleeing from Germany.
+He died at the Beth Abraham Hospital in New York City on 18 June 1966, having lived in the United States for 26 years after fleeing from Germany.

 Work

 Heiden's book, The New Inquisition, published jointly by Modern Age Books, Inc. and Alliance Book Corporation, in New York in 1939, with a translation from German by Heinz Norden, includes a series of personal, but necessarily anonymous accounts by German Jews of violent persecution under the Nazi regime accelerating from the time of the fall of 1938 and a prediction of the Final Solution planned by the Nazi regime:

 To drive 600,000 people by robbery into hunger, by hunger into desperation, by desperation into wild outbreaks, and by such outbreaks into the waiting knife—such is the coolly calculated plan.
 Mass murder is the goal, a massacre such as history has not seen—certainly not since Tamerlane and Mithridates.
 We can only venture guesses as to the technical forms these mass executions are to take.

-Heiden's book includes some of the earliest firsthand reports popularly read in America from Jews who fell victim to torture and internment at Dachau near Munich, Sachsenhausen or Oranienburg near Berlin, or Buchenwald near Weimar following the mass arrests of 1938.
+Heiden's book includes some of the earliest firsthand reports popularly read in the United States from Jews who fell victim to torture and internment at Dachau near Munich, Sachsenhausen or Oranienburg near Berlin, or Buchenwald near Weimar following the mass arrests of 1938.